Thumbnail Emotion

 Serious

-+0% views not significant p = 1.000 · vs. averageThe face shows gravity and weight — not angry but solemn.
++0% views trend only · vs. averageThe face shows gravity and weight — not angry but solemn.
 Signals that the content deals with important, consequential matters.

 Surprised

-+0% views not significant p = 1.000 · vs. averageThe face shows shock or astonishment — raised eyebrows, open mouth.
++0% views trend only · vs. averageThe face shows shock or astonishment — raised eyebrows, open mouth.
 Signals that something unexpected happened and creates immediate curiosity.

 Wide-eyed reaction shot of the politician after hearing testimony at a hearing